 Consistency: Google doesn't like dormant sites.
 To Google, the only way the algorithms can even know that your store is open is if your site is regularly updated.
 This tells Google that you care about your online presence and are trying to deliver a pleasurable experience to your visitors.
 This is important.

 Mobile Optimization: Responsive design is a major buzzword in SEO land right now.
 In the olden days (like 2 years ago…) it was typical to find a mobile version of a website, often a duplicate of the original site but with a lot less content and information.
 Responsive design takes a single site, and adjusts it according to the screen size it's displaying on.
 When your website is able to deliver an awesome experience to the visitor no matter the device they are viewing your site on, Google will reward you accordingly.

-Uniformity: Google tries really hard to get all of your information contact and business information correct and doesn’t like delivering emails or phone numbers that don’t work.
-Make sure your online presence is clean and tidy, with only working numbers and contact information out there on all the different directories or business listing sites that are out there.
+Uniformity: Google tries really hard to get all of your information contact and business information correct and doesn't like delivering emails or phone numbers that don't work.
+Make sure your online presence is clean and tidy, with only working numbers and contact information on all the different directories and business listing sites out there.

 I wish that was all there was to SEO ranking factors!
 But the above points are incredibly important and will get your site a long ways towards ranking higher in the search engines.
 Of course you could always read up on our blog posts to find more ways to achieve search engine success, or just shoot us a line and we’ll gladly help!